intel/dffml/entities/alice/README.rst

 Install
 *******

-DFFML currently **supports Python 3.7 to 3.9 on Linux**.
-If your distribution's package manager doesn't provide Python 3.7 through 3.9, `pyenv <https://github.com/pyenv/pyenv#simple-python-version-management-pyenv>`_ is another good way to install it.
+Alice currently **supports Python 3.9 on Linux**.
+If your distribution's package manager doesn't provide Python 3.9,
+`pyenv <https://github.com/pyenv/pyenv#simple-python-version-management-pyenv>`_
+is another good way to install it.
 You could also use the docker container.